 Searches Based on Reasonable Cause: The school principal or designee has the right and duty to inspect and search a student's locker, desk, and backpacks and their contents if there is reasonable cause to believe that drugs; alcohol; weapons; dangerous, illegal, or prohibited matter; or stolen goods are likely to be found within the area searched.
 Reasonable cause to search will exist when, based on all the facts and circumstances, there is cause to believe that the search will turn up evidence that the student has violated or is violating the law or the rules of the school.
-No search based on reasonable cause shall be conducted without attempting to inform the person possessing the property to be searched, except if the suspected possession poses threat to life or property.
+No search based on reasonable cause shall be conducted without attempting to inform the person posses threat to life or property.
 School authorities will make a reasonable effort to contact the student's parent or guardian to give the parents or guardians a reasonable opportunity to be present during the search.